Delaware Senate: Qualifications

 Senators must be citizens of the United States, have lived in Delaware for three years, and have been a resident of their respective district for at least one year preceding their election.
 They must also be at least 27 years old at the time of their election.

 Senate leadership

 The Lieutenant Governor of Delaware serves as the President of the Senate, but only casts a vote if required to break a tie.
-In his or her absence, the President Pro Tempore presides over the Senate.
+In the absence of the lieutenant governor, the President Pro Tempore presides over the Senate.
 The President Pro Tempore is elected by the majority party caucus followed by confirmation of the entire Senate through a Senate Resolution.
 The President Pro Tempore is the chief leadership position in the Senate.
 The other Senate leaders are elected by their respective party caucuses.

 Composition

 Members

-Below are the Senators as of the 152nd General Assembly (2022–2024), following the most recent election.
+Below are the Senators as of the 153rd General Assembly (2024–2026), following the most recent election.